rohit1910kmr/docsify_rk/README.md

 Setting up Docsify in Ubuntu involves a few simple steps:

 Install Node.js and npm: Docsify requires Node.js and npm to run.
-You can install them using the following commands:
+You can install them using the following commands:<br>
 sudo apt update  <br>
 sudo apt install nodejs npm

-Install Docsify CLI: Once Node.js and npm are installed, you can install the Docsify CLI globally using npm:
+Install Docsify CLI: Once Node.js and npm are installed, you can install the Docsify CLI globally using npm:<br>
 sudo npm install -g docsify-cli
 <br>
 <br>